So, what song is stuck in your head right now?

 CLICK TO ENLARGE PICTURES (and more, including the markers for Helena, Rosedale and Lula!)

-Figuring there was no way we were going to top that as a finale to our Blues Trail tour, we knew it was time to head even farther down south to dodge the cold up north.
+Figuring there was no way we were going to top that as a finale to our Blues Trail tour, we considered our education complete.
+Our understanding, not only of the music, but of America herself had grown by leaps and bounds.

 David & Veronica, GypsyNester.com